 What Is Osteoarthritis?

-Osteoarthritis is a progressive form of arthritis that is characterized by breakdown of the cartilage in joints.
-Osteoarthritis is abbreviated OA and is also known as degenerative joint disease and "wear and tear" arthritis.
-Osteoarthritis causes pain in the joints with activity.
+Osteoarthritis is a progressive form of arthritis characterized by breakdown of the cartilage in joints.
+Osteoarthritis (OA), also known as degenerative joint disease and "wear and tear" arthritis, causes pain in the joints with activity.
 The knees and the hips are common locations for osteoarthritis.
-Osteoarthritis is common in people over 60 years of age, but it can affect younger people, particularly where they have had joint injury or surgery.
+Osteoarthritis is common in people over 60 years of age, but it can affect younger people, particularly where they have had joint injury or joint surgery.

-Osteoarthritis is common in large weight-bearing joints such as the knees, hips, and spine.
+Osteoarthritis is common in large weight-bearing joints such as the knees, hips, and lower back.
 It is also common at the base of the thumb, the small joints of the fingers, and the neck.

 What Causes Osteoarthritis?

 Osteoarthritis is most commonly a result of aging cartilage.
 Aging cartilage progressively becomes stiffer and more vulnerable to wear and tear.
 Severe osteoarthritis can cause the cartilage to wear away virtually completely so that the adjacent bones in the joint rub together with use.
 This is referred to a "bone on bone" joint disease.

 Osteoarthritis risks come from a variety of factors—some inevitable and some preventable.

 Aging is the major risk factor for osteoarthritis.
 The condition is rare in people under age 40, but increases in likelihood as we age, up to age 75.

 Some genes may interfere with joint health.
 For example one rare genetic defect (Stickler syndrome) interferes with the body’s natural ability to produce the cartilage protein collagen XI.
 Other genes predispose people to slightly improperly designed joints that can wear away faster than usual.

 Men are more likely to have osteoarthritis before age 45.
 After age 45, women are more likely targets for the condition.